Same-day Filing

 6. Management

-Many states have a fill-in-the-blank articles organization outline on their websites so you don't have to write one from scratch.
+Many states have a fill-in-the-blank Articles Organization outline on their websites, so you don't have to write one from scratch.
 There may also be the option to file the form online.
 If filling out a printed form, make sure to write legibly and use black or blue ink only.
-The California articles of organization link for mail and in-person methods can be found here.
+The California Articles of Organization link for mail and in-person methods can be found on the California Secretary of State website.
 However, if you would prefer faster service, it is recommended to fill the application online.

 Step 2: Gather necessary information.